-Dark and dramatic BACKIG tableware has a surprising past – it's 94 percent glass from factory scraps.
+Dark and dramatic BACKIG tableware has a surprising past – it's 94% glass made from factory scraps.
 That means leftovers from glass production are melted down and reused to create BACKIG.
 "Using materials which have less impact on the environment, like recycled materials, is something that we strive for.
-It’s in our DNA,” says Silke Millan who works with sustainability at the IKEA headquarters.
+It’s in our DNA.” says Silke Millan who works with sustainability at the IKEA headquarters.

 In a small French town, less than an hour's drive from the ocean, a large factory is ablaze on the inside.
 Furnaces fire at volcanic temperatures and conveyor belts whirl with glowing red globs, turning out dozens of different IKEA glass products.